jimysancho/agent-py-gpt/Readme.md

 When you update your code, all the files will be saved on a folder called user_code inside the folder of this cloned repository.
 The files will be saved according to your zip file (the operation is just an unzip function).

-**If you want to update your code, you don't need to make changes and upload the zip file again!.
+**If you want to update your code, you don't need to make changes and upload the zip file again!
 Just make the changes inside the user_code folder, save them and click on the `Update your database` button!**.

 The changed files will be rewritten in your database and new relationships will be computed!